 It’s what gives you a reason to eat.
 You want to preserve all of your lean muscle mass while also allowing time for its repair and rebuilding, so you must feed it, water it, exercise it, and rest it periodically.

 Some promising new studies are showing benefits of intermittent fasting.
 (This is completely different than “dieting” for a month to lose 10 pounds.)
 If you skip eating altogether for a 24 hour period, your body uses up its short term energy source (glycogen), and switches to burning fat for energy.
 If this “fast” is performed more than twice a week, it may help kickstart the fat burning process.
 The key is to eat correctly on the non fasting days.

 Diets alone simply won’t keep your weight down in the long run.
 If you don’t exercise regularly there is NO WAY you’re going to be able to keep the weight off!
 Period.
 If you want to become (and remain) fit, trim, and healthy, you must exercise regularly and intensely.

-As we grow older, all of us have a tendency to lose muscle mass just because we’re aging.
+As we grow older, all of us have a tendency to lose muscle.
 On top of that, most of us have sedentary lifestyles involving little or no real muscle work.
 If we were to put your arm in a cast for six weeks, you’d expect your muscles to shrink from disuse.
 Muscles all over your body react to lack of exercise the same way- they shrink.

-The only way to gain muscle mass is through regular “resistance” training, i.e. working out with machines or weights.
-If you are not willing to exercise regularly, there is no way you can achieve and maintain a low-fat body.
-As an added bonus, strength training also prevents disability and frailty, as the decades go by.
+The only way to fight this loss of muscle mass is through regular resistance training, i.e. working out with machines, weights, or even your own bodyweight.
+As an added bonus, strength training prevents disability and frailty, especially into your 70s and beyond.

-No one is going to give you a better-looking, healthier body.
-If that’s what you want, then stop procrastinating.
-Get to work and build your own.
+Get to work building your healthier body.
 It’s the most rewarding do-it-yourself project you’ll ever undertake.